 The OS filter allows you to sort issues by which operating system the customer was using.
 This is relevant because some issues only occur on or are more common on certain devices.
 This way, you can isolate users on a particular OS.
 The different operating systems include: Android, iPhone, Mac OS/iPad and Windows.

 The browser filter allows you to sort issues based on which browser the customer was using.
-Some issues only occur on or are more common on certain browsers so using this filter.The different browsers include: Safari, Chrome, Firefox, Internet Explorer and Edge.
+Some issues only occur on or are more common on certain browsers so using this filter.The different browsers include: Safari, Chrome, Firefox, Internet Explorer, Edge and Webview.

 The user clicks filter allows you to see sessions where users interacted or clicked on parts of your site that had text on it.
 Examples include place order, checkout, add to cart, etc.